evilsoft/crocks/docs/src/pages/docs/crocks/Reader.md

 The constructor for a `Reader` type is a unary function that requires another unary function as its input.
 After passing the constructor a function, it will return a new `Reader` instance.
 The left type is parameterized by the input, or domain, of the wrapped function.
-While the right type represents the result, or co-domain.
+While the right type represents the return value, or co-domain.

 The left type `e` represents a family of `Reader`s that can be combined and must be fixed to that type for all valid combination of instances.